BII Proof of Concept (PoC) Program

-Support is provided for life sciences ideas/technologies that may lead to development of new products and/or services with a commercial potential within biomedicine, medical technology and biotechnology.
+Support is provided for life science ideas/technologies that may lead to the development of new products and/or applications with a commercial potential within biomedicine, medtech, industrial and biotechnology.

 - The applicants can be faculty members, researchers or employees based at universities, hospitals or other research institutes in Denmark.
 Associated with the application a housing agreement covering the grant period must be submitted from the host institution.

 - An applicant may submit only one application per call.